 This guide will show you exactly how to handle your next DSAR with confidence.

-The Challenge: Why Google Workspace Can Feel Overwhelming
+The Challenge: Why Google Workspace Makes DSARs Difficult

-Google Workspace is a powerful, interconnected ecosystem.
-This is great for collaboration, but it can make a DSAR feel like a daunting scavenger hunt.
-Data isn’t just in one place.
+Google Workspace is built for collaboration.
+That’s also what makes a DSAR feel like a scavenger hunt.
+Data isn’t in one place.
 It’s:

-- – Scattered: Across Gmail, Google Drive, Chat, Docs, Sheets, Slides, Calendar, and more.
+Scattered: across Gmail, Drive, Chat, Docs, Sheets, Slides, Calendar, and more.

-- – Intertwined: A single document may contain personal data of multiple individuals.
+Intertwined: a single document may contain personal data belonging to multiple individuals.

 The Solution: Your 6-Step Plan for DSAR Compliance